scala-js/scala-js-website/doc/tutorial/scalajs-vite-mill.md

 ---
 layout: doc
-title: Getting Started with Scala.js and Vite
+title: Getting Started with Scala.js and Vite using Mill
 ---

 In this first tutorial, we learn how to get started with Scala.js and [Vite](https://vitejs.dev/).